 The proof of the foregoing claim amounts to the user invoking the interactive proof system, while playing the role of the verifier and using the helpful server in order to implement the designated prover strategy.
-For details, see [9].
+For details, see [10].

-Recall that adequate interactive proof systems exists for $\mathcal{PSPACE}$ -complete and some problems in $\mathcal{SZK}$ that are believed not to be in $\mathcal{P}$ (cf. [11, 14] and [6], respectively).
+Recall that adequate interactive proof systems exists for \mathcal{PSPACE} -complete and some problems in \mathcal{SZK} that are believed not to be in \mathcal{P} (cf. [12, 15] and [6], respectively).33

 • By invoking Theorem 4.20 we obtain an S-universal user strategy, where S denotes the class of all U-helpful servers.
-Furthermore, for every $S \in S$ , when interacting with S this universal strategy can be implemented in probabilistic polynomial-time.
+Furthermore, for every $S \in S$, when interacting with S this universal strategy can be implemented in probabilistic polynomial-time.

 Analogous reasoning can be applied to other classes of user strategies; for example log-space implementable strategies.
-Details will appear in a future version.
+For a general treatment, confined to the one-shot setting, the interested reader is referred to [9, Chap.
+5].